SpiritIT/timezonecomplete/README.md

 The version of the included IANA time zone database is 2015a.

 ## Changelog

+### 1.15.0
+ * Add TimeUnit.Millisecond enum value and make it work everywhere

 ### 1.14.0 (2015-03-12)
 * Add Duration.abs() function and global abs() function